An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Summary and conclusions

 We have also presented a modified MUSCL advection scheme of third order spatial accuracy, which has been constructed to enable accurate capturing of relativistically moving shocks.
-The accuracy of the scheme can be further enhanced by incorporating the Lagrangian Upwind Interpolation Scheme (LUIS). \\ On the other hand, using this advection scheme for modeling astrophysical fluid flows may unnecessary increase the computational costs, in particular when 3D axi-symmetric calculations with high resolution are required. \\
+The accuracy of the scheme can be further enhanced by incorporating the Lagrangian Upwind Interpolation Scheme (LUIS). \\ {Nevertheless, for saving computer time, we recommend using the LUIS scheme when strongly time-dependent flows with prominent shock fronts are to be simulated. } \\

 Noting that the appropriate parameters of the artificial viscosity cannot be determined a priori, obtaining the correct Lorentz factor may turn out to be a difficult task.
-In the case of standing shocks, the hierarchical solution scenario \citep{Hujeirat2005} can be employed to gradual enhance the accuracies of the scheme to obtain the correct Lorentz factors at the shock fronts.
+In the case of standing shocks, the hierarchical solution scenario in combination with the defect-correction iteration procedure \citep{Hujeirat2005} can be employed to gradual-enhance the accuracies of the scheme and obtain the correct Lorentz factors at the shock fronts.

 In a forthcoming paper, we intend to study the formation of strong shocks in curved spacetime near the surface of ultra-compact neutron stars.\\